LeaLil/18F-StatPhys/README.md

 # 18F-StatPhys
-Project 6.7 - Other simulation methods

-Other methods that may be used to simulate the behavior of liquid systems are the Monte Carlo (MC) method, which only yields static properties, and the method of Stochastic Dynamics (SD), which is an extension of the MD method.
+Project 6.7 - Other simulationThe coordinates may be used to simulate the behavior of liquid systems are the Monte Carlo (MC) method, which only yields static properties, and the method of Stochastic Dynamics (SD), which is an extension of the MD method.

 ## Monte Carlo of simple liquids: 1 particle moves
 The usual MC method to simulate simple liquids is the Metropolis method [16].
-Given a starting configuration of an N atom system, a new configuration is generated by random displacement of one or more atoms.
+Given a stariting configuration of an N atom system, a new configuration is generated by random displacement of one or more atoms.
 The displacements should be such that in the limit of a large number of successive displacements the available Cartesian space of all atoms is homogeneously sampled.
 The newly generated configuration is